zriyansh/signoz.io/src/pages/careers/senior-frontend-engineer-in.md

 Seems like something right up your alley?

-**Email your CV and an optional  intro note to [ankit at signoz  dot io]**.
+**Email your CV and an optional  intro note to [yunus at signoz  dot io]**.
 Feel free to include links to your GitHub, LinkedIn, Twitter, or blog posts.

 Our process involves a short initial exploratory chat, followed by three interviews/discussions.
 The aim is for both sides to learn more about each other.
 The timeline is ~10 days unless you need more time.